HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 Practical Scenario: UK SaaS Founder with a Wyoming LLC

-Take a UK-resident founder who operates a SaaS business through a Wyoming single-member LLC.
-The LLC has $120,000 in annual revenue, $40,000 in expenses, and $80,000 in net profit.
-The founder pays themselves the full $80,000 as a distribution.
+Say you are a UK-resident founder running a SaaS business through a Wyoming single-member LLC.
+The LLC does $120,000 in revenue, $40,000 in expenses, $80,000 in net profit.
+You take the full $80,000 as a distribution.

 Under the IRS

-If the income is effectively connected with a US trade or business (because the founder has US clients, US servers, or other US nexus), the income is taxed at graduated rates on Form 1040-NR, with a potential additional 30% branch profits tax.
+If the income is effectively connected (US clients, US servers, other US nexus), it gets taxed at graduated rates on Form 1040-NR, plus a potential 30% branch profits tax.

 Under HMRC

-- Basic rate (up to £50,270): 8.75% on dividends above the £1,000 dividend allowance (2025-26 rates)
+- Basic rate (up to £50,270): 8.75% on dividends above the £1,000 allowance (2025-26 rates)

-- Higher rate (£50,271–£125,140): 33.75%
+- Higher rate (£50,271 to £125,140): 33.75%

 - Additional rate (above £125,140): 39.35%